gpmikhail/crypto-price-predict/README.md

 # crypto-price-predict
-Crypto price prediction with Keras and Tensorflow trained on GPU Data is downloaded from Binance with your API
+Crypto price prediction with Keras and Tensorflow trained on GPU.
+Data is downloaded from Binance with your API

 # GPU Setup